artemisIsNotBeam/Bond-ERC20/README.md

 put money to give out into the contract
 ### ico logic
 this is logic for an ico where they can "buy" the token if you don't want to do an Uni Pool

+#### Note: you will have to deploy 2 contracts
+one will sense needing a contract so yeah